spryker/spryker-docs/docs/scos/dev/back-end-development/client/using-and-configuring-redis-as-a-key-value-storage.md

 ---
 title: Using and configuring Redis as a key-value storage
-description: This article describes how Redis is used within Spryker; the current functionality can be extended according to your needs.
+description: This document describes how Redis is used within Spryker; the current functionality can be extended according to your needs.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/redis-as-kv